By: Kendall Jones on August 11th, 2022

 If you weren’t awarded a contract, ask the general contractor for a meeting to go over why you didn’t win.
 Regardless of whether it was an uncompetitive bid, lack of experience, or failure to provide required documents or prequalification forms, you should try and find out what you could do better to improve your chances on your next bid.

-Meet with all your awarded subs to for an in-depth review of the upcoming project.
+Meet with all your awarded subcontractors for an in-depth review of the upcoming project.
 Leverage their knowledge and expertise as you develop the construction schedule and project timeline.
 Lay out expectations for safety meetings, daily reporting, and how and when information is to be communicated.
 Make it clear that any issues or complications should be brought to you immediately so both parties can work to resolve them as quickly as possible and keep the project on track.

-Make yourself available to any subcontractor who you didn’t award a contract to so you can explain why they didn’t win.
+Make yourself available to any subcontractor you didn’t award a contract to so you can explain why they didn’t win.
 Providing transparent and honest feedback to a subcontractor, especially one bidding to you for the first time, will help them submit a better proposal next time.
 It’s also a good time to build rapport with subs you haven’t worked with to ensure they will bid on future opportunities you send their way.

 Show up to the jobsite every day with the tools, equipment, materials, and workers you need to get that day’s work done.
 Make sure your workers act and perform their duties safely and professionally.
 Practice good housekeeping and clean up after every workday, picking up tools and equipment and disposing of any construction waste as you go.